pliang279/LG-FedAvg/README.md

 ## Data

 We run FedAvg and LG-FedAvg experiments on MNIST ([link](http://yann.lecun.com/exdb/mnist/)) and CIFAR10 ([link](https://www.cs.toronto.edu/~kriz/cifar.html)).
-To partition in the non-iid setting with 100 devices, we divide each dataset into 200 shards equal size where all examples in each shard have the same label.
-We then randomly assign 2 shards to each device.
+See paper for how we process and partition the data for federated learning experiments.

 ## FedAvg